Work Study

 With a Work Study job, you gain practical work experience while exploring potential majors and careers.
 The real-world experience looks great on your résumé!
 A college graduate who is academically successful and has solid work experience has a competitive edge when entering the work force.

-For more information about Work Study, contact the Student Employment Center.
+For more information about Work Study, contact the Work Study Center.

 I have Work Study: What do I do now?

-2. Starting in late July, watch your WWU email* for confirmation of your Work Study.
+- The Work Study Center will email a Confirmation of Work Study beginning in late August.
 Save this email!
-You will present it to your future employers as confirmation of your Work Study.
+You will need this to provide to your future employers as confirmation of your Work Study.

-3. Look for jobs online at beginning in August.
+- Look for jobs online.
 Work study jobs are available both on-campus and off-campus.

-4. Contact the employer(s), once you determine which job(s) you are interested in, for application requirements or send in your application materials as directed in the job advertisement.
+- Contact the employer(s), once you determine which job(s) you are interested in, for application requirements or send in your application materials as directed in the job posting.